-- 4. Select SNMPv3 Trap or SNMPv3 Inform as the notification type. - 5.
+- 4. Select 'SNMPv3 trap' or 'SNMPv3 inform' as the notification type. - 5.
 For SNMP TRAPs, the engine ID is prepopulated. - 6.
 Type values in the following fields.

 Field Description Host The IP address of the device(s) you want to access.
-This is the address to which notifications are sent by the SNMP agent.